"It is an honor to have so many generous members who volunteer their time and expertise to strengthen Shaarai and our Temple Family."

-Cemetery: Evaluates the condition of our cemetery and keeps it in good condition.
-Also coordinates funerals and sells burial plots.
+Evaluates the condition of our cemetery and keeps it in good condition.
+This committee also coordinates funerals and sells burial plots.

-Congregational Life: Works with prospective and new Temple members by welcoming and helping to integrate them into the congregational family in ways that they choose.
-Committee members also plan social events during the course of the year.
-In addition, this committee also includes the temple’s technology committee, communications committee, and integration and engagement committee.
-The ultimate goal is to ensure that each demographic of our community is actively engaged.
+Works with prospective and new Temple members by welcoming and helping to integrate them into the congregational family in ways that they choose.
+Committee members also plan social events throughout the year.

-Hineini: Develops programs that focus on the emotional well being of our Temple family with respect to the day-to-day challenges we face.
+Develops programs that focus on the emotional well-being of our Temple family with respect to the day-to-day challenges we face.
 Members visit the sick and elderly, drive Temple members to appointments, and are available to fulfill other needs as they arise.

-Hospitality: Organizes Oneg Shabbats and other social events that take place in the temple.
+Organizes Oneg Shabbats and other social events that place at Shaarai

-Investment: Oversees and provides guidance to the board regarding financial investments.
+Oversees and provides guidance to the Board regarding financial investments.

-Library: Our Temple’s library is a resource for the entire congregation.
-This committee oversees the Temple's collection of documents, books and manuscripts and strives to be a resource for congregants.
+Oversees the Temple's collection of documents, books, and manuscripts, and strives to be a resource for Shaarai members.

-Ritual: Works with the Rabbi in planning our ritual experience.
-Members work with Temple professionals in helping to design the musical and liturgical experience.
+Works with the Rabbi in planning the ritual experience.
+Committee members also with the Shaarai staff to help design the musical and liturgical experience.

-Technology: Provides technical support to the synagogue in order to advance our internal network, web technologies, and other digital efforts.
+Provides technical support to Shaarai in order to advance the internal network, web technologies, and other digital efforts.

-Tikkun Olam: Responds to and supports social action within our own community and around the world, and is responsible for planning our annual Mitzvah Day as well as our involvement in the city-wide homeless shelter project.
+Responds to and supports social action within our own community and around the world.
+This committee is also responsible for planning the annual Mitzvah Day and homeless shelter support.

-Youth: Serves as a sounding board so parents can provide feedback and insights regarding school and youth groups.
+Serves as a sounding board, so parents can provide feedback and insights regarding school and youth groups.
 The committee also acts as advocates to help implement the established goals.